altruistcoder/Open-CV-Implementations/README.md

 * [Changing Resolution & Rescaling of Frame of an Image ](https://github.com/altruistcoder/Open-CV-Implementations/blob/master/changing_resolution_and_scaling.ipynb):

-  Python Code to load and display an image using OpenCV.
+  Python Code to change Resolution of an Image and Rescaling of Frame of an Image.

 * [Drawing Geometric Figures on Images](https://github.com/altruistcoder/Open-CV-Implementations/blob/master/drawing_figures_on_image.ipynb):